Keolai/Remote-Windows/README.md

 **To Use**

-First, uncomment "X11Forwarding no" in `/etc/ssh/sshd_config` on the remote computer.
+First, uncomment `X11Forwarding no` in `/etc/ssh/sshd_config` on the remote computer.

 SSH into the remote computer using the -Y and -l modifiers (replace `user` with your username):